technqvi/SMart-AI/Model-TF_DF/README.md

 # Main
 ## [build_incident_ML_v2.ipynb](https://github.com/technqvi/SMart-AI/blob/main/Model-TF_DF/build_incident_ML_v2.ipynb)
 * The steps performed include:
-  * It is used to build the 2 kind of dataset 1.Train/Test dataset for buiding model  2.Unseen dataset(New Data) as inplut for serving model on  production to make prediction
+  * It is used to build the 2 kind of datasets 1.Train/Test dataset for buiding model  2.Unseen dataset(New Data) as inplut for the  serving model on  production to make prediction
   * Get data from Incident DW to create dataset for building ML model.
   * Clean ,transform and enrich data such as creating new feature from some other columns, removing outlier data.
   * Import train dataset ,test dataset and unseen dataset into train_incident,test_incident and new_incident tables respectively .